IBM/CRAIG/README.md

 By default the script will securely prompt you for your API key.
 It may also be read from an environment variable or specified as a command line argument.
 See the `deploy.sh -h` usage for more information.

- If CRAIG is used for Power VS configuration, Power VS workspaces must exist in the zones that CRAIG projects will use.
+ If CRAIG is used for Power VS configuration, Power Virtual Server workspaces must exist in the zones that CRAIG projects will use.
 The deploy script can create the Power Virtual Server workspaces in every Power VS zone worldwide and automatically integrate them with the CRAIG deployment.

  The deploy script uses a Schematics workspace and Terraform to drive the creation and deletion of the Power Virtual Server workspaces.
+In order to allow Schematics integration, users should make sure they have the following access policy roles for the Schematics service set within their IBM Cloud Account:

+>* `Writer` or greater Service access
+>* `Editor` or greater Platform access

-Specify the `-z` parameter to automatically create the Power Virtual Server workspaces:
+ Once access policy roles for the Schematics service are properly configured, users can specify the `-z` parameter to automatically create the Power Virtual Server workspaces alongside your CRAIG deployment:

 ```bash
 ./deploy.sh -z